Christie Malry's Own Double-Entry: Development and style

+Reception

+Reviews of the novel were mainly positive.
+Reviewing the novel for The Spectator, Auberon Waugh called it a masterpiece and said: "if I had any say in the matter it would probably win the Nobel Prize for Literature."
+Several reviews praised the humour in the work, including Robert Nye, who also like the fact that Christie Malry's Own Double-Entry was less experimental than Johnson's previous works.
+However, Anthony Thwaite's review said Johnson had not much imagination and call the experimentation, "stylistic tomfoolery".

 Publication history

 Christie Malry's Own Double-Entry was first published in 1973 by William Collins, Sons and Co.
 Ltd. It has since then been reprinted twice by New Directions, in 1985 and 2009 respectively.
-A 2001 edition with a foreword by John Lanchester was published by Pan Macmillan (Picador (imprint)).
+A 2001 edition with a foreword by John Lanchester was published by Picador.

-Radio adaptation
+Adaptations

 In January 1973, the book was adapted for radio and broadcast on BBC Radio London.
 This version was read by the author with dramatised sections.

-Film version

 In 2000, a film adaptation was produced.
 It was directed by Paul Tickell, written by Simon Bent and starred Nick Moran as Christie.